Fluid Intelligence vs Crystallised Intelligence: What

 Working memory and attention rely on brain areas.
 Prefrontal and parietal cortices are key, say researchers (Duncan et al., 2017).
 These areas help learners reason abstractly.
 Novel problem solving needs complex brain operations (Kane & Engle, 2002).

 Researchers say fluid intelligence uses the prefrontal cortex, anterior cingulate cortex, and parietal regions.
-These areas process new information together (Gray & Thompson, 2004).
-Neural networks there support reasoning, pattern spotting, and problem-solving without prior learning.
-Connection strength impacts a learner's fluid intelligence (Duncan et al., 2000).
+These brain areas work together to process new information (Gray & Thompson, 2004).
+Their neural networks support reasoning, pattern spotting, and problem-solving without prior learning.
+Stronger connections can affect a learner's fluid intelligence (Duncan et al., 2000).

-Fluid intelligence is a critical component of cognitive processes and is considered one of the primary types of intelligence.
+Fluid intelligence is a key part of cognitive processes and is considered one of the primary types of intelligence.

 Duncan (2010) suggests fluid intelligence uses the prefrontal cortex.
 This brain area controls planning, decisions, and social skills.
 The dorsolateral prefrontal cortex governs executive functions, say researchers like Miller & Cohen (2001).
 Working memory and cognitive flexibility are part of this function.